indygreg/python-build-standalone/README.rst

 Python and its various dependencies are governed by varied software use licenses.
 This impacts the rights and requirements of downstream consumers.

-The ``python-licenses.rst`` file contained in this repository and produced artifacts summarizes the licenses of various components.

 Most licenses are fairly permissive.
 Notable exceptions to this are GDBM and readline, which are both licensed under GPL Version 3.